developer-swetabh/ImagePicker-Android/README.md

 # Creating File Provider

 For more recent apps targeting Android 7.0 (API level 24) and higher, passing a file:// URI across a package boundary causes a [FileUriExposedException](https://developer.android.com/reference/android/os/FileUriExposedException.html).
-Therefore, we are now using more generic way of storing images using a FileProvider.
+Therefore, we are now using more generic way of storing images using a [FileProvider](https://developer.android.com/reference/android/support/v4/content/FileProvider.html).

-This is how you can configure your FileProvider.
-In your app's manifest, add a provider to your application:
+This is how you can configure your [FileProvider](https://developer.android.com/reference/android/support/v4/content/FileProvider.html).
+In your app's `Manifest`, add a provider to your application:

 ```xml
 <application>